Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Results

 \subsection{Quantities of Interest}

 Beyond voxelwise metrics, we evaluate mass‑averaged quantities of interest (QoIs)—temperature, density and pressure—within the material domain.
-Figure~\ref{fig:qoi_metrics} plots time series of these QoIs for the most challenging lattice case: each row shows ground‑truth and predicted means (left), absolute differences (center) and relative RMSE (right), with $\pm1\sigma$ bands across 325 test runs.
+Figure~\ref{fig:qoi_metrics} plots time series of these QoIs for the most challenging lattice case: each row shows ground truth and predicted means (left), absolute differences (center) and relative RMSE (right), with $\pm1\sigma$ bands across 325 test runs.
 MSTM reproduces masked means within 5\% of ground truth and maintains small absolute and relative errors throughout the rollout.
-The low variance across sequences demonstrates robust generalization across variations in porosity, lattice angle and shock speed.
+The low variance across sequences indicates stable performance across variations in porosity, lattice angle, and shock speed within the studied distribution.

-These QoIs demonstrate that MSTM captures bulk thermodynamic quantities with high fidelity—a critical capability for design and uncertainty analysis.
-Traditional approaches require fitting strength models and prescribing kinetics; by contrast, MSTM infers effective dynamics directly from data, reproducing mass‑averaged lattice temperature, density and pressure to within 5\%.
-Such surrogate‑based QoIs enable rapid exploration of meso‑structure strength and kinetics.
+These QoIs show that MSTM reproduces bulk thermodynamic quantities with good agreement, which is useful for reduced-cost design studies and parameter exploration.
+Rather than resolving the full simulation at each query, the surrogate learns a data-driven approximation of the effective dynamics and reproduces mass-averaged architected lattice temperature, density, and pressure within 5\% over the rollout.